 msg.sender isn’t the controller and isn’t approved via setOperator on the hub, the claim reverts with InvalidRequest() — an overloaded error that also surfaces when the request doesn’t exist or was already claimed.
 See Gotchas for the debugging recipe.Withdraw from UTY

 UTY redemption (UTY → USDC) runs through the same ERC-7540 pattern but the bonding period is 7 days.
-The spoke doesn’t gate the claim client-side — if you callredeemById early, the hub rejects with ERC4626ExceededMaxRedeem.
-Check request.unlockTime against block.timestamp before claiming.
+The spoke doesn’t gate the claim client-side — if you claim before the bonding period elapses, the hub rejects (with a different revert name per claim path; see the Common-failure note below).
+Checkrequest.unlockTime against block.timestamp before claiming.

 Approve UTY